SneezingCactus/gmmaker/README.md

-# Game Mode Maker
+# Game Mode

-A [bonk.io](https://bonk.io/) mod that lets you create your own game modes using JavaScript code.
+A [bonk.io](https://bonk.io/) that adds 5 new awesome game modes for you and your peers to enjoy.

+## Happy April Fools 2023!!!

 ### [Install guide](https://sneezingcactus.github.io/gmmaker/docs/tutorials/GettingStarted-1.html)